Complete Retinol Guide for Beginners: Strengths, Purging, Routines & Results

 Purging vs irritation: Purging is largely painless, appears in areas already prone to congestion, and resolves within 4–6 weeks.
 Irritation involves burning, stinging, or widespread redness and does not resolve on its own without changing your approach.

-For a complete breakdown of what purging looks like, how long it lasts, and exactly when to stop, see our dedicated retinol purging guide.
+For a complete breakdown, see our dedicated retinol purging guide.

 How to Start a Retinol Routine